About

 Databases

-Posts made to vmst.io are stored in backend PostgreSQL databases with DragonflyDB used as a replacement for Redis as a key-value store and timeline cache.
+Posts made to vmst.io are stored in backend PostgreSQL databases with ValkeyDB used as a replacement for Valkey as a key-value store and timeline cache.

 • The primary backup method for our PostgreSQL database cluster is via Digital Ocean's managed backups, which provide transaction-level rollback functionality in addition to nightly backups.